Ante Establishment

 “Dog-hating weirdos,” Laverne muttered, watching me park.
 “Long time, no see.
 How are you?”

-“Fine,” I started walking over.
+“Fine,” I started walking over to her.

-“Stop right there or I’ll activate my Social Distancing Alarm!” she stretched out her arm like a traffic cop.
+“Stop right there or I’ll activate my Social Distancing Alarm,” she stretched out her arm like a traffic cop.

-“Sorry, I’m still getting used to all that,” I raised my arms and backed away slowly.
+“Sorry, I’m still getting used to all that,” I backed away slowly.

-“Luckily, I’ve been practising social distancing since kindergarten,” she scoffed.
+“Luckily, I’ve been practising social distancing since I was a five,” she sniffed.
 “Come on, let’s get this over with.”

 We’d arranged to meet at ASDA because our respective households were running low on essentials, plus, we wanted to catch up with each other in person.
-Crossing the supermarket car park, we noticed that the queue curled out of the entrance and along the entire storefront before disappearing around a corner.
+Crossing the supermarket car park, we were soon greeted by a queue that curled out of the entrance and along the entire storefront before disappearing around a corner.

 “Good God!”
 Laverne stopped dead in her tracks.
 “They’re lining up the infected and shooting them!”